yixiangD/nafld/README.md

 You can run 3 different version of the classical ROC analysis.
 Specify the method with "best","cutoff" or  "maximized".
 #### method = "best"

-It is selecting the best cut-off based on the indexes, index = c(youden,“closest.topleft”).
+It is selecting the best cut-off based on the indexes, index = c("youden",“closest.topleft”).

 ```
 ROC_fin(data = aSAH,